fernando-apollo/apollo-conn-gen/readme.md

 node ./dist/cli.js ./tests/petstore.yaml  --page-size 40
 ```

-## Generating paths from a file
+## Generating a connector from an existing selection set

-When a connector is generated, the tool will also output the list of selected fields (as paths).
-This list can be used to generate a connector from a file without the need to select the fields again.
+When a connector is generated, the tool also outputs the list of selected fields as paths.
+This list can then be used to generate a connector from a file without the need to select the fields again.

 To do so, save the output to a file in `JSON` format and run the tool with the `-s` (or `--load-selections`) flag and the path to the file.

-Here's an example selection file: `tests/sample-petstore-selection.json`:
+### Example

+File: `tests/sample-petstore-selection.json`:

 ```json
 [
   "get:/pet/{petId}>res:r>ref:#/c/s/Pet>obj:#/c/s/Pet>prop:scalar:id",